Are American Shorthair Cats Good with Kids?

 American Shorthairs can make wonderful family companions when properly socialized and when children are taught respectful interaction.

-With a typical weight of 8-15 lbs and lifespan of 15-20 yrs, the American Shorthair requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 8-15 lbs and lifespan of 15-20 yrs, the American Shorthair has specific care needs shaped by its genetics and build.
 At 8-15 lbs with a life expectancy spanning 15-20 yrs, the American Shorthair represents one of the more balanced and adaptable cat breeds available.

 Age-Appropriate Interactions